Trivadis/pgbasenv/README.md

 ### Upgrade
 If it is not the fresh installation, then script will use the already configured `$TVDBASE/pgbasenv` location and will updated scripts to the new versions.
 User specific config files will not be updated or modified.

+Just execute `./install_pgbasenv.sh` from bundle direcotry.
+Latest version tar file will be installed by default.

 ### Force mode
 To overwrite upgrade mode force option can be used.
 Then, installation script will behave like in fresh installation mode.